astrivant/polyad/docs/proposals/copolyad-language.md

 Type names such as `example.EnrichedRecord@1` would resolve through an approved registry to a schema and immutable revision.
 Initially, require exact type identity or an explicitly registered adapter.
-Do not assume schema inclusion, unit conversion or semantic equivalence from similar names.
+Schema conversions, unit conversions and semantic mappings require explicit definitions.

 Semantic facts express meaning beyond payload shape.
 In this example, `example.enriched@1` means the required enrichment fields have been produced;